Tokyo, Japan | FALL QUARTER 2020

 Patrick Navin, an experienced Green River faculty member, will lead the group and teach the curriculum along with local faculty members.
 Local program managers will serve as hosts and advisors and will arrange for Japanese students to serve as campus attendants.
 These students will assist with language, customs and cultural adjustments and city exploration.
 It is a great opportunity to practice their English, so everybody wins!

-Peoples of the World-Japanese Culture (5 credits) offers an introduction to Japanese society and culture by examining its history, people and traditions.
+Peoples of the World-Japanese Culture (5 credits)-Peoples of the World-Japanese Culture (5 credits) offers an introduction to Japanese society and culture by examining its history, people and traditions.
 You will engage in critical discussions about the differences between American and Japanese cultures.
 This course facilitates student orientation to Japan and will provide essential conversational Japanese language skills needed to communicate in basic daily life.
-Cultural and language activities may include welcome, Halloween, and sayonara parties, a game night, field trips to shrines, temples, museums, pop culture centers and neighborhoods, a school festival, sports festival, food, movies, music and daily interaction with your Japanese student campus attendant friends.
+Cultural and language activities may include welcome, Halloween, and sayonara parties, a game night, field trips to shrines, temples, museums, pop culture centers and neighborhoods, a school festival, sports festival, food, movies, music and daily interaction with your Japanese student campus attendant friends."

 The program includes cultural activities and several organized field trips which may include: